 affect their personal lives, their careers, and their future.

-study, by the end of Grade 12.
 The four goals of K-12 science education

 Understand the Nature of Science and STSE Interrelationships: Students